Ingredient

 Origin: Provence, France & Yunnan, China · Family: Lamiaceae

 Only the buds — not the leaves or stems — are used in tea.
 Buds are harvested just as the flowers open, then dried at low temperature to preserve the linalool that gives lavender its signature aroma.
-A small pinch is enough; lavender is one of the most concentrated florals in the cabinet.
+A small pinch is enough; lavender is one of the most concentrated florals in the pantry.

 Flavour